strategineer/personal-website/content/books/2021-12-25/index.md

 One Piece is a retelling of Jason’s, and the Argonauts’s, quest for the Golden Fleece.

 Odysseus is a superhero, with powers coming from Athena’s favor, straight out of a comic book (or Marvel movie).
-Normal humans can’t murder 105+ people with a bow in a dining hall, make anyone believe anything and wear some rags to perfectly disguise their identity.
+Normal humans can’t murder a hundred people with a bow in a dining hall, make anyone believe anything and wear some rags to perfectly disguise their identity.

+But that's in part what makes the story interesting.